SensorsINI/v2e/README.md

                         Temporal noise rate of ON+OFF events in darkest parts of scene; reduced in brightest parts. (default: 0.001) SloMo upsampling (see also "DVS timestamp resolution" group):
-  --slomo_model SLOMO_MODEL
+  --disable_slomo       Disables slomo interpolation; the output DVS events
+                        will have exactly the timestamp resolution of the source video (which is perhaps modified by --input_slowmotion_factor). (default: False) --slomo_model SLOMO_MODEL
                         path of slomo_model checkpoint. (default:
                         input/SuperSloMo39.ckpt)